Summer is just around the bend, and so is your next outdoor excursion to the Great Smoky Mountains.

 Hiking in the Smoky Mountains is a colorful experience with this location.

-After hiking for about two miles and traversing a few log bridges, hikers come upon the aptly named Rainbow Falls.
+After hiking for about two and a half miles and traversing a few log bridges, hikers come upon the aptly named Rainbow Falls.

 8. Chimney Tops